 And if you really want to get into the weeds, the 11-part Roadmap to a Hall of Fame Forehand Series breaks down three types of forehands (the third type, used by Del Potro, is much less common than the other two).
 In this series, FHT-1 is the WTA forehand, and FHT-2 is the ATP forehand.

-According to the videos, the key difference is basically that the ATP forehand has a “pat the dog” position at the start of the forward swing where the racquet face is facing the ground.
+According to the videos, the key difference is basically that the ATP forehand has a “pat the dog” position at the start of the forward swing where the hitting face is facing the ground.
 The WTA forehand doesn’t – the racquet is more on-edge – it’s almost perpendicular to the court right from the start of the forward swing.

 In the TennisSpeed blog, the author (who from now on I’ll call SpeedMaster as that’s the name he goes by on his blog) goes into great detail of the force production in the different forehands and why the ATP forehand produces more power and spin with less effort.